 While I list GPA as number 4 in order of importance, you shouldn't think that its value is set in stone.
 The evaluation process is fairly holistic, so if you performed well in college, emphasize that performance and the admissions staff may buy into it.
 If you didn't perform well, talk about your terrific GMAT score and ignore your undergrad years.

 Whatever you do, don't whine about your mediocre grades; take responsibility for them.
-There is one excuse, however, that you can get away with.
+There is one excuse, however, that you can always get away with.
 If you worked and paid your own way through undergrad, be sure to mention that in your essays.
 Working is the one universal justification for bad grades.
 (A comment I've heard from many admissions officers.)

 While you might be able to explain away your less-than-stellar undergrad GPA by informing the admissions people of the Twinkies-and-beer lifestyle of your college years, you won't be able to slide bad math grades by them quite so easily.
-Admissions people will look very closely at your undergraduate math performance.
+Admissions people will look closely at your undergraduate math performance.

 As I mentioned in the GMAT section of this Web site, admissions officers are very concerned about math skills.
 If you believe that your math grades are not up to par and that your performance on the math portion of the GMAT isn't good enough to make up for those grades, do everything possible to take a math course through a local university before applying to B-school.
 You need to allay the admissions committee's fears about your ability to cut it in math-intensive classes.
-While you can be accepted into a great MBA program with only better-than-average verbal skills, you won't be accepted if you are suspected of having anything but strong math skills.
+While you can be accepted into a great MBA program with only better-than-average verbal skills, you won't be accepted if you are suspected of having terrible math skills.
 So fix your math profile.

-Don't let your GPA keep you from applying to top business schools.
+Don't let your GPA keep you from applying to top business school.
 The median GPAs reported by some top programs can be intimidating, but the GPAs of accepted students vary a great deal—even more than do their GMAT scores.
 (The middle 80 percent range at top schools can be 3.0 to 3.8.)

 One thing you can do, however, to address your GPA is take some classes through a local university extension program.
 School is a lot easier the second time around, and you might be surprised to find that you can now get good grades in classes you used to hate.
-Performing well in school now should convince admissions officers that you can do well in their program regardless of your undergraduate GPA.
+Performing well in school now should convince admissions officers that you can do well in their program regardless of your undergraduate performance.